saltastroops/data-archive-backend/README.md

 Variable | Description | Example
 ---- | ---- | ----
-APP_SECRET | The secret key for this server | anothertopsecretkey BASE_FITS_DIRS | Base directory where the fits files are located | /home/user/data
+APP_SECRET | The secret key for this server | anothertopsecretkey FITS_BASE_DIR | Base directory where the fits files are located | /home/user/data
 FRONTEND_URL | The URL of the frontend accessing this server | https://ssda.saao.ac.za
 PORT | Port on which the server should be listening | 4000 PRISMA_ENDPOINT | The URL of the Prisma server | https://ssdadb.saao.ac.za